 The original positive decision on Mohammad A.’s application for asylum was maintained.

 The case of Mohammad A. is pending before the administrative court of Hanover.
 In addition, GFF filed a complaint with an about 37-year-old woman from Afghanistan before the administrative court in Berlin and with a 25-year-old woman from Cameroon before the administrative court in Stuttgart.
-The aim is to have the legal basis for mobile phone data evaluation reviewed by the German constitutional court.
+The Berlin Administrative Court upheld our complaint in June 2021 and allowed a direct appeal to the Federal Administrative Court.
+As a result, we have suspended the two other court cases.
+Our goal is to end the current practice of the BAMF - either through a strict and restrictive interpretation of the current law or by taking the legal basis for the analysis of mobile phone data to the Federal Constitutional Court.

 The phone searches are supposed to prevent “asylum abuse”, but hardly ever uncover false information